stefaniecg/stefaniecg.github.io/entrp/pitch.md

 We build the DiQuNET architecture which is the control and operation backbone of Quantum Processors.

 __How? = UVP__
-The DiQuNET is a creative destruction because it defines methods and devices (patent) that challenge and re-define the current status quo (von Neumann) physical control implementation of DV DT quantum processors.
+The DiQuNET is a creative destruction because its features (methods and devices) that challenge and re-define the current status quo (von Neumann) physical control implementation of DV DT quantum processors.

 ## References